 Are you looking for cheap, inexpensive brushes for miniature painting?
 Sometimes you want to neglect your tools and just get to work!
-Go ahead and abuse your brushes; paint like nothing else matters.
-You need cheap synthetic brushes for painting miniatures—these are the brushes you can treat like crap.
+Go ahead and abuse your brushes.
+Paint like nothing else matters.
+Yes, you absolutely need cheap brushes for painting miniatures.
+These are the brushes you can treat like crap.
 Let your imagination run free, and don’t baby your toys.
 Use them up!

 Sometimes you can’t avoid doing things with your paint brushes that end up killing them.
 A lot of the tools in our miniature painting hobby are expensive.